-The Barnett formula is inappropriate for allocating replacement funding
+Why the Barnett formula is inappropriate for allocating replacement funding

-The Barnett formula therefore aims at providing an equal pounds-per-person increase in funding for the Scottish Government as the change in funding for comparable public services in England.
-But this can be a problem, and there is another flaw which means that the Barnett formula is inappropriate for use in allocating funding to replace existing EU funding streams.
+The Barnett formula therefore aims at providing £1.05 per person change in funding for the Welsh Government for every £1 per person change in funding for comparable public services in England.
+This figure is arbitrary, and there are other flaws which mean that the Barnett Formula is inappropriate for use in allocating funding to replace existing EU funding streams.
 To summarise, the key issues with using the Barnett formula are:

 - First, the Barnett formula simply calculates changes in funding year-to-year.
-It does not say how the initial level of funding should be determined. - Second, if initial allocations were similar to existing EU allocations, Scotland's allocation per person would be substantially higher than England's.
-If the replacement funds increased in cash terms over time, the equal pounds-per-person increase provided by the Barnett Formula would represent a smaller percentage increase in Scottish funding.
-Thus, over time, funding per person in Scotland would converge towards funding per person in England.
-This convergence is known as the 'Barnett squeeze'. - In practice, lower population growth in Scotland has largely prevented the "Barnett squeeze" from happening for existing funding allocated according to the Formula.
+It does not say how the initial level of funding should be determined. - Second, if initial allocations were similar to existing EU allocations, Wales' allocation per person would be substantially higher than England's.
+If the replacement funds increased in cash terms over time, the equal pounds-per-person increase provided by the Barnett Formula would represent a smaller percentage increase in Welsh funding.
+Thus, over time, funding per person in Wales would converge towards funding per person in England.
+This convergence is known as the 'Barnett Squeeze'. - In practice, lower population growth in Wales has largely prevented the "Barnett Squeeze" from happening for existing funding allocated according to the Formula.
 This relates to another flaw in the formula: it does not properly take into account (differences in) population growth.
-12 Under the Barnett formula, the funding per person received by Scotland would be lower the higher is population growth relative to England's.
+15 Under the Barnett formula, the funding per person received by Wales would be lower the higher is population growth relative to England's.

-So over time, the use of the Barnett formula could lead to a relative squeeze on the amount of funding Scotland receives to replace EU funding; and the amount received per person would be sensitive to relative population growth in Scotland.
+So over time, the use of the Barnett formula could lead to a relative squeeze on the amount of funding Wales receives to replace EU funding; and the amount received per person would be sensitive to relative population growth in Wales.
 This all seems undesirable.